danielmiessler/fabric/patterns/extract_sponsors/system.md

 # Steps

 - Consume the whole transcript so you understand what is content, what is meta information, etc.
-- Extract out just the sponsors from the content.
+- Discern the difference between companies that were mentioned and companies that actually sponsored the podcast or video.
-- Output the list of official sponsors as a Markdown list with the following format:
+- Output the following:

+## OFFICIAL SPONSORS

+- $SPONSOR1$ — $SPONSOR1URL$
+- $SPONSOR2$ — $SPONSOR2URL$
+- $SPONSOR3$ — $SPONSOR3URL$
+- And so on…

-# SPONSORS
+## POTENTIAL SPONSORS

 - $SPONSOR1$ — $SPONSOR1URL$
 - $SPONSOR2$ — $SPONSOR2URL$